saadati944/textSearch/Readme.md

 Tired of browsing your codes?
 Don't worry anymore!!
 You can now search in your codes with **textSearch** Easy as pie.

+for removing paths and formats visit `configfile.config` on applications executable path.

+in older versions :
 To run **textSearch** rename `configfile.config.sample` to `configfile.config` and fill it with your own information. you can see how to add your own paths and formats in the sample file.